 Meeting friends for a drink?
 Cypress Hill Winery, located beneath Hudson & Essex, is a great place to meet with friends.
 This boutique winery uses California grapes in their distinctive wines.
 Martinis on Main has amazing cocktails like you would expect to find in a major city.
 Located adjected to the Brickyard, the patio at Martinis has some of the best seating during Final Fridays.
 Also located a stone’s throw from The Brickyard stage, the patio at The Phoenix Brewing Company is a hot spot all summer long.
 The Phoenix consistently brings out new, award-winning brews, and while they don’t have food on the menu, Two Cousins will deliver to your table or you can grab something from one of the rotations of food trucks.
 Other bars in the area include The Warehouse Tavern and The Clubhouse.

-The Chill Ice Cream Parlor is an old-fashioned style ice cream parlor that will satisfy any ice cream lover with hard-dip, soft-serve, sundaes, shakes, floats, and malts.
-Stop by Squirrels Den or Swavory for specialty popcorn.
+Stop by Swavory for specialty popcorn and a delicious selection of taffy.
 If you need a caffeinated pick-me-up, visit Relax It’s Just Coffee for locally roasted coffee and espresso.
-Relax is co-located Blackbird Bakery which offers a variety of house-made bread and pastries including a few nostalgic items like the strawberry Pop-tart scone.
+Relax is co-located with Blackbird Bakery which offers a variety of house-made bread and pastries including a few nostalgic items like the strawberry Pop-tart scone.
 Buckeye Bakery serves the local favorite: maple sticks.

 Now in its 17th year, Carrousel Antiques Ltd. Is an upscale antique store whose shop window was featured in The Shawshank Redemption.
 Across the street, you’ll find What Goes ‘Round Thrift Shoppe where all proceeds from sales benefit Hospice of North Central Ohio.
 Make sure to stop in Element of Art Studio & Gallery, a non-profit art gallery that showcases the art of individuals with developmental disabilities.
 Because the space doubles as a studio, the public has the opportunity to interact with the artists as they create.

-Mansfield is home to several specialty shops that include Tara’s Floral Expressions, a full-service florist; Old Soul Vintage Attire and Records; The Boot Life; The ‘Field Market, a specialty grocery store; and many more.
+Mansfield is home to several specialty shops that include Tara’s Floral Expressions, a full-service florist; Old Soul Vintage Attire and Records; The Boot Life; The ‘Field Market, a specialty grocery store and tea shop; and many more.
 Bookworms won’t want to miss Main Street Books, Mansfield’s only independent book store.
-Let It Shine Gifts, is the place to find new, reclaimed, repurposed and locally made gifts, home décor, and furniture.